For Whom the Bell Tolls poster

 The inciting incident occurs at 20 minutes when Jordan arrives at Pablo's camp and immediately encounters resistance.
 Pablo, the leader, is drunk, hostile, and refuses to cooperate with the bridge mission, seeing it as suicide.
 The mission is threatened before it begins..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 43 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Jordan commits fully to both the mission and to Maria.
+This indicates the protagonist's commitment to Jordan commits fully to both the mission and to Maria.
 He decides to see the mission through despite Pablo's opposition, and he allows himself to fall in love with Maria, breaking his self-imposed emotional detachment., moving from reaction to action.

 At 85 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Pablo betrays the group by stealing the detonation equipment and fleeing in the night.
+Notably, this crucial beat Pablo betrays the group by stealing the detonation equipment and fleeing in the night.
 The mission appears doomed.
 Jordan realizes the bridge attack may now be impossible, and the offensive he's meant to support might fail., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 123 minutes (73% through) represents the emotional nadir.
 Here, During the bridge assault, several guerrillas are killed, including Anselmo, the noble guide who spoke the theme.
 Jordan successfully destroys the bridge but is critically wounded—his leg shattered by enemy fire.
-He cannot escape., demonstrates the protagonist at their lowest point.
+He cannot escape., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 136 minutes initiates the final act resolution at 80% of the runtime.
 Jordan synthesizes his mission and his love—he realizes his life has had profound meaning through both.
 He convinces Maria to live and carry their love with her.
 He chooses to stay behind to hold off fascist troops, giving the others time to escape., demonstrating the transformation achieved throughout the journey.